 Once the county council had passed zoning for slots and the state had awarded the license to Cordish, the only way for anyone to stop the project would be to collect over 19,000 valid signatures from Anne Arundel County voters to seek a repeal of the law by referendum.
 The NIMBYs would not have had much chance of collecting that many signatures on their own, so MJC paid Chicago-based Fieldworks to come in with paid canvassers at the cost of close to $600,000, which is over $30 per valid signature.
 They have also paid hundreds of thousands in attorney’s fees to argue for the validity of the process, and their spending has just begun.
 The campaign to convince voters to “Stop Slots at the Mall,” is likely to be the most expensive political effort by any player in our county’s history.

 I, personally, am a turncoat.
 I fought hard alongside the MJC back in December to convince the Anne Arundel County Council to hold off on its zoning law to allow Laurel a chance to compete with Cordish for the license.
 Then I got some phone calls from people in the racing industry for whom I have great respect.
 They argued that racing would be better off with a profitable casino now than a less lucrative casino at the track in the future.
 They pointed me to articles and studies suggesting that casinos at racetracks do not increase the attendance or the betting handle for the horse races.
 The success of the racinos, they say, is that casino revenue goes to purse enhancements.
-Higher purses means bigger fields and more betting.
-That is how racing benefits.
+Higher purses mean bigger fields and more betting.
+That is how racing benefits, so it would be silly to say that horse racing wouldn’t benefit at all.
+Even the likes of the Top 21 Gambling Movies can create more revenue for casinos, racinos, and horse betting alike.

 Our state’s slots law provides the same cut of slots revenue to racing regardless of whether the casino is at the tracks or elsewhere.
 State projections for Maryland Live! at Arundel Mills are $35 million for purse enhancements and $12.5 million for racetrack renewal funds annually.
 The law allows casino operators to keep only 33% of revenue, which is very low by industry standards.
 That low figure makes it unlikely that a casino operator at the track, such as Penn National Gaming, would share any of the operator’s money with the racetrack itself.
 Why, then, are the track owners so desperate to get a slots license?
 The answer, I believe, lies in the value of the real estate.
 Whether they plan to develop all or just a part of the land around Laurel Racetrack, it becomes prime for hotels, restaurants and shopping when a casino is on the site.